sqlagility/SQLAgilityUtilities/README.md

-# SQLAgilityUtilities
+# SQL Agility - Utilities
-SQL Agility Utilities
+This CLR will contain useful utilities for SQL Server